ethlo/cloud-gateway/README.md

 Experimental reverse proxy built on top of Spring Cloud Gateway with full request/response header and body logging.

+### Logging support
+* File - log to file via template pattern for ease of setup.
+* ClickHouse - Log to a clickhouse table for powerful and easy analysis.
+* JSON - log to JSON files for supporting easy-to-ingest data into 3rd-party storage.

 ### References

 * [Gateway](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/)